 Spotify IA revised

 Here’s how a website of a tour company or an online travel agency may look.
 Besides such essential features as trip booking or personal account management, it might also contain various sorting options, travel tips, and other nonessential, but useful information.
-At the same time, the suggested structure is simple and intuitive for visitors.
+The suggested structure is simple and intuitive for visitors.

 Tools for IA